0xd4y/Writeups/index.md

 </p>
 ###### 0xd4y Writeups

-Here I publish all my writeups primarily from TryHackMe and HackTheBox.
+Here I publish my writeups from TryHackMe, HackTheBox, and other sites.
 Instead of simply rooting a machine, I go over why exploits worked the way they did, and how these vulnerabilities were patched or could be patched.
-For each box that I write about, I go over my thought process as it may be insightful to hear how certain attack vectors were identified.
-I try to make each writeup as detailed as possible, and I hope that you can learn as much from reading my writeups as I do from making them!
+For each writeup, I go over my thought process as it may be insightful to hear how certain attack vectors were identified.
+I write each writeup as detailed as possible, and I hope that you can learn as much from reading my writeups as I do from making them!

 # HackTheBox